SIAT-code/ProtChat/README.md

 ## Website

 we have developed a [website](http://protchat-tool.online:8512) that allows users from any computer background to use it without the need to pay for a GPT-4 API Key.
-Future maintenance and updates shall follow this standard.
+Future maintenance and updates follow this standard.

 ## Setup